mochajs/mocha/docs/index.md

 ### Min

 The "min" reporter displays the summary only, while still outputting errors on failure.
-This reporter works great with `--watch` as it clears the terminal in order to keep your test summary at the top.
+This reporter works great with `--watch` as it only outputs the test summary.

 ![min reporter](images/reporter-min.png?withoutEnlargement&resize=920,9999){:class="screenshot"}